Eugene

 After

-retiring from service at Rock Island, Eugene and Mary went back to
+retiring from service at Rock Island, Eugene and Mary spent the remainder

-their home in Watertown, which by that time they had paid for and
+returned to their home in Watertown, which by that time they had paid

-owned outright.
-In 1920, Eugene was working out of home as a painter
+for and owned outright.
+In 1920, Eugene was working out of home as

-for hire, while Mary tended house.
-Eugene Jr., who was by then 17
+a painter for hire, while Mary tended house.
+Eugene Jr., who was by

-years old, lived with them and worked as a pressman at a local paper
+then 17 years old, lived with them and worked as a pressman at a local

 On